SheepTester/uxdy/README.md

 - **Finding buildings by their code on the map.** Where is RECGM?
 (Feature: search buildings by code.)
 - **Finding what classes are taught by a professor this quarter.** What classes is Sworder teaching next quarter?
 (Feature: search sections by professor.)
 - **Looking up the lecture location for a class.** I'll crash ECE 100.
 Where is it?
 I'm too lazy to sign into WebReg, and searching up courses on there is slow.
 (Feature: search courses by course code, list meeting times/locations for a course.)
+- **Getting the start and end dates of each quarter.** The internship application asks when I'm available to start.
+When does spring end?
+I'm too lazy to find that enrollment calendar website.
+(Feature: calendar view with quarters marked out.)
+- **Converting between month/day dates and quarter weeks.** May 15, what week is that?
+(Feature: calendar view with week numbers.)

 Features to add: